Mount Blue (Maine)

-Mount Blue is a mountain in Maine, USA.
+Mount Blue is a mountain in Maine, United States.
 It is a hiking destination with outstanding views from the observation deck of a tower at the summit.
 Its name is shared with Mount Blue State Park in Weld and Mount Blue High School in Farmington.

 Access to summit, and reflections

 Mount Blue is a mountain 3,187 ft (971.4 m), in Franklin County, western Maine.
 To the south and west it drains into the Androscoggin River Valley, while the north and east slopes drain toward the Sandy River in the Kennebec River Valley.
 The summit and much of the trail are in the town of Avon, while the lower part of the trail is in Weld.
 The trail and summit are part of Mount Blue State Park, see map, history and further information.
 Access to the trailhead is through a chain-gated entrance road, Mt.
 Blue Road, which is located along Center Hill Road.
 Mt Blue Road is about 2.5 mi (4.02 km) long and is a dead end with the parking lot and trailhead at the end.
 Hours are 9 am til sunset, with no camping except groups in the Adirondack shelter at the end of the road, with reservations made in advance.
 However, camping is available at Mount Blue State Park's excellent campground on the southwest shore of Webb Lake.
 Camping reservations are recommended and can be made online starting in February each year.